rafaelcalcada/rvx/docs/hardware.md

 ## Memory Map

-The devices in RISC-V Steel are mapped to memory addresses as detailed below:
+The devices in RVX are mapped to memory addresses as detailed below:

 | Start address | Final address       | Range size (Bytes) | Device                     |
 | ------------- | ------------------- | ------------------ | -------------------------- |